Prelude to the hoax: 2008–2014

 This clarified for police that Abe and Ella were using the children’s story as the basis for a publicity campaign.

 17 September 2014

-On 17 September, the police conducted further ABE interviews.
-The children, who had been away from Abe and Ella for a week by now, had been eager to disclose something in the car on the way to the interview suite, but DC Steve Martin had asked them to wait until their disclosures could be properly conducted and videotaped.
+The police conducted further ABE interviews.
+The children, who had been away from Abe and Ella for a week by now, had been eager to disclose something in the car on the way to the interview suite, but DC Martin had asked them to wait until their disclosures could be properly conducted and videotaped.

 Both children described to police, and later to the psychiatrist Dr Claire Sturge and physician Dr Deborah Hodes the abuse they received from Abe during the time they were in Morocco.

 In addition to waking them in the middle of the night to interrogate them about alleged sexual abuse, they said, he had hit them with spoons.